 “He kissed me!”
 Jack exclaims.

 I hug Jack, “He loves you, too.”

 “We’ll both take care of you.
 Maybe you’ll love me like you still love Jace.”

 “Every love is different, Jack.
 You have yet to find out how much I love you right now.”

-We show up after all the kids have left.
-Stu, Mike Jr. and John all have swim team still.
+We show up at Michael’s after all the kids have left.
+Stu, Mike Jr. and John still have swim team.
 John remains at the bottom of the B team.
 He tells me it’s the only time of the day he’s in his own world, not bugged by everyone around him.
 ‘Two lost souls swimming in a fish bowl.’
 Jenna and Michael are somewhere we don’t want to know where.
 Guido is passed out.
 Hippie is sitting with a girl I haven’t met before, nothing new for the groupie king.
-Actually she’s from his church.
+Actually, she’s from his church.
 They’re working on hymns for next Sunday.
 Our standards are slipping.

 “This is Anna, from church choir,” he introduces her.
 “This is Jack and Tim.
 They’re boyfriends.”

 She looks properly shocked.
 “Gregory says you’re coming to dinner on Friday.”

 “Will you come to Friday night youth group.
 A lot of the girls have been asking us.”